Skip to main content Skip to navigation

 </p>

-- In the HTML with a class to accessibly hide some label text (commonly known as
+1. In the HTML via span with a class (commonly known as sr-only or visually-hidden) to accessibly hide some label text .

-Number 1 (the HTML-only approach) is simpler for a one-off component, but not so reusable.
+Number 1 (the HTML-only approach) is simpler for a one-off component, but may not be so reusable.
+By that, I just mean you'd have to remember to add screen reader-only text in a span anywhere else you may include strike-through text.
 It looks like this:

 <s><span class="visually-hidden">Old price: </span>$169.99</s>